 - Demonstrated willingness to work collegially and work through disagreements

-Time Requirements: Meets at least twice prior to the General Assembly.
-The spring meeting lasts six days to consider proposed constitutional amendments and requests for interpretation of the Constitution.
-In addition, members are ordinarily expected to be present at the session of the General Assembly to advise the Assembly and its Moderator on constitutional questions.
+All members are ordinarily expected to be present through the session of the General Assembly to advise the Assembly and its Moderator on constitutional questions.
 General Assembly attendance requires an eight-day time commitment.

 In addition to attendance at meetings, the work of the committee includes extensive preparation in the form of research and writing of draft responses to proposed constitutional amendments and requests for interpretation by the General Assembly.
 Assignments need to be completed and submitted before each meeting.

-Nominated by GANC: 9 At-Large - One six-year term.
+Nominated by the GANC: Nine (9) At-Large – One six-year term.

 Nominated by GANC: Five (5) At-large persons from designated racial ethnic categories; and one (1) At-Large person, race and ethnicity unspecified, for balance and diversity within the committee, are nominated to serve on ACREC for a term of four-years.
 Find out more about the Advocacy Committee for Racial Ethnic Concerns.